-Program guidelines are reviewed and updated regularly.
+Program guidelines are reviewed and updated with each grant program intake.

-Be sure you are working with the most current guidelines for each intake.
-Updates to guidelines made after the original posting will be highlighted.
+Be sure you are working with the most current guidelines.
+Any updates to guidelines made after the grant program opens will be highlighted.

-About Project Assistance: Professional Arts Festivals
+About Project Assistance: Professional Performing Arts Organizations